chromaui/chromatic-docs/setup.md

 ---
 layout: default
 title: Setup
-description: Learn how to setup Chromatic and publish storybooks
+description: Learn how to setup Chromatic and publish Storybook
 ---

 # Setup

-Chromatic's CLI tool is used to build and publish storybooks to the cloud which are then access via the [web interface](https://www.chromatic.com/start).
+Chromatic's CLI tool is used to build and publish Storybooks to the cloud which are then access via the [web interface](https://www.chromatic.com/start).
 The CLI tool also returns an exit code based on the result of running UI tests (if enabled) which can be used to block builds in CI when tests fail.

 ## Signup